-35 For fast off-board charging devices with rectification, reduce system losses from grid to vehicle's plug-bay to less than 5% of the rated power at 18°C and/or reduce system losses in derated charging operation and cabinet climatizing losses by at least a quarter as compared to SoA.
-For slow on-board chargers losses should not exceed 10%
+37) For fast off-board charging devices with rectification, reduce system losses from grid to vehicle's plug-bay to less than 5% of the rated power at 18°C and/or reduce system losses in derated charging operation and cabinet climatizing losses by at least a quarter as compared to SoA.
+For slow on-board chargers losses should not exceed 10%.

 Objectives What is a measure of success?
-Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information When will it be collected?
-Baseline and target Number of (public and private) transport operators implementing zero tailpipe business models and use cases for freight transport and people mobility Demonstrated innovative use cases using zero tailpipe trucks for regional, medium and longhaul addressing payloads from 7.5 tn to 40+ tn by 2025-2027 Projects results analysis EC / CINEA / funded projects / Association (biannual) 30 companies involved in the demonstration of innovative use cases over lifetime of the partnership demonstrating the zero tailpipe emission vehicles 30 passenger transport and freight transport and logistics use cases demonstrated in projects over the lifetime of the partnership.
-70-80 % of the volume of the current use cases/freight transport needs are addressed in projects Support the desorber of life-cycle and and skills for the alysis tools approach Projects results analysis EC / CINEA / funded projects / Association Baseline 2020 Reliable and consistent tools and methodologies available
+Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study, ] Who is responsible for monitoring and providing the data / information When will it be collected?
+Baseline and target Demonstrate innovative use cases for the integration of zero tailpipe emission vehicles and infrastructure concepts for the road mobility of people and goods; Development of well-established decision-making tools and stakeholder engagement practices to implement integrated deployment strategies for boosting e-mobility as project follow-ups Projects results analysis SUMPs reports SECAP reporting (Covenant of Mayors) EC / CINEA / funded projects / Association (biannual Baseline 2019 Decision-making tools and stakeholders engagement practices developed in funded projects are part of the SUMP guidelines and are implemented by at least 30 cities, also taking into account the mission "100 Climate Neutral cities" Well established fleet managerial tools to smoothly incorporate zero tailpipe vehicles in transportation fleets Public reports Projects results analysis EC / CINEA / funded projects / Association (biannual) Successful demonstration of cities with logistics emissions free by 2030 (>150.000 inhabitants) Number of (public and private) transport operators implementing zero tailpipe business models and use cases for freight transport and people mobility Demonstrated Projects results analysis EC / CINEA / funded projects / Association (biannual) 30 companies involved in the demonstration of innovative use cases over lifetime of the partnership demonstrating the zero tailpipe emission vehicles innovative use cases using zero tailpipe trucks for regional, medium and long-haul addressing payloads from 7.5 tn to 40+ tn by 2025-2027 30 passenger transport and freight transport and logistics use cases demonstrated in projects over the lifetime of the partnership.
+70-80 % of the volume of the current use cases/freight transport needs are addressed in projects